-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and follow the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
+We prepare our consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and follow the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").

 Principles of Consolidation